 How to hang curtains

-STEP ONE: Measure, measure measure!
+- Measure, measure measure!
 That is the advice given below by Debbie Leigh, Design Manager of ILIV.
 “The first step to all DIY tasks is to gather all the tools you need and then measure, measure measure!
 “Measure your windows to make sure you get the correct size curtains and pole.
 To determine the length of the pole, measure the width of your window and add between eight to twelve inches.
 Measure from the spot you plan to hang the rod (usually four to six inches above the window) to the floor to figure out the length of the curtains.
 Add more length if you want your curtains to puddle on the floor.”

-STEP TWO: Install Brackets “Mark using a pencil and then drill holes for your brackets.
+- Install Brackets.
+“Mark using a pencil and then drill holes for your brackets.
 Each bracket should be placed at the height you previously determined and about four to six inches from the edge of the window frame.
 Check to make sure your pencil marks are level otherwise the entire window treatment will be wonky.
 Screw in the brackets using a drill (If you have plaster walls or an especially heavy curtain or rod, ensure you have the correct fixings and wall plugs).”

-STEP THREE: Install Rod and Curtains “Ensure your curtains have been ironed or steamed to remove all the creases.
+- Install Rod and Curtains.
+“Ensure your curtains have been ironed or steamed to remove all the creases.
 Remove the finials from the curtain pole and thread the curtain onto the pole (depending on your curtain style, attach your curtains via the rings or eyelets).
 Depending on the type of bracket, you may need to place the pole into the bracket before replacing the finial.
 Some brackets may have a set of small screws to keep the pole in place, if so, tighten them too!”

 What is the proper height to hang curtains?

 For a romantic or traditional look you could consider drapes that puddle a couple of inches on the floor.
 However, you do need to consider the potential of them getting a little grubby at the bottom.
 Most importantly, avoid your curtains stopping a couple of inches above the floor.
-Not only does it look like you’ve got the measurements wrong, but it can also make the ceilings look lower.”
+Not only does it look like you’ve got the measurements wrong, but it can also make the ceilings look lower.

 Where should curtain rod brackets be placed?